 Public Health Cluster

-The Public Health Cluster of the National Network for Scientific Advice identifies existing or new health risks and advises decision-makers on the basis of current scientific findings in order to prevent crises in the field of public health at an early stage.
-It forms a permanent interface between science and politics.
+The Public Health Cluster of the Swiss National Science Advice Network identifies existing or new health risks and advises policymakers on the basis of current scientific findings, with the aim of anticipating public health crises.
+It acts as a permanent interface between science and politics.

-Based on the lessons learned from the COVID-19 pandemic and as a further development of the previous expert committees – the Swiss National COVID-19 Science Task Force (2020–2022) and the Scientific Advisory Committee COVID-19 (2022–2024) – the Public Health Cluster is part of the National Network for Scientific Advice, a national structure for scientific policy advice in crises.
+Following on from the lessons learned from the COVID-19 pandemic, the Public Health Cluster represents a further development of previous expert bodies – the Swiss National COVID-19 Science Task Force (2020–2022) and the Scientific Advisory Panel COVID-19 (2022–2024) – and forms part of the National Science Advice Network, a national structure for scientific policy advice in crisis situations.

-The cluster's mission is to identify health risks at an early stage, provide evidence-based analyses and thus strengthen crisis prevention and preparedness in Switzerland in the field of public health.
-It contributes to the resilience of the system by accelerating the flow of information, supporting informed decisions and, where necessary, assisting in the establishment of a scientific advisory committee.
+The Cluster is tasked with identifying threats to health at an early stage, preparing evidence-based analyses and thus strengthening Switzerland’s crisis prevention and preparation in the area of public health.
+It contributes to the resilience of the system by accelerating the flow of information, supporting soundly based decisions, and, when necessary, helping to set up a scientific advisory panel.

-The members of the cluster undertake to act as honest brokers – impartial scientific mediators who present options and scenarios without making specific policy recommendations.
-The code of conduct for members of the National Network for Scientific Advice serves as a basis for this (more information about it on the Organisation page).
+The members of the Cluster undertake to act as “honest brokers” – impartial scientific intermediaries who present options and scenarios without making any specific policy recommendations.
+Their work is based on the Code of Practice for participants in the Swiss National Science Advice Network (more information about it on the Organisation page).

-The cluster is divided into three permanent sub-clusters and several temporary working groups:
+The Cluster is divided into three permanent subclusters and a number of temporary working groups:

 Permanent subclusters